rhadp-example-repos/automotive-image-builder/README.md

 # Automotive image builder

-Automotive image builder is a tool to create various kinds of OS images based on CentOS derived OSes.
+Automotive image builder is a tool to create various kinds of OS images based on CentOS derived distributions.
 The images can support package-based mode (called "package") as well as image-based mode (called "image").

 The main tool is called `automotive-image-builder`, and the basic operation it does is called